rage/tmc-cli-rust/README.md

 ## Credits

-Software will be developed during spring 2021 as a part of the course *Ohjelmistotuotantoprojekti* in the University of Helsinki.
+Software was developed during spring 2021 as a part of the course *Ohjelmistotuotantoprojekti* in the University of Helsinki.

 ### Original developers